We don't have any great case studies on our site.

 Actually, I wanted to avoid it ending like that.
 I wanted to end with something like, "Hey, remember that confession?
 Well, I lied.
 We do have one good case study on our site now, which I just wrote.
 Check it out…" That would have been great, but I'd have had to rush finishing the case study I am writing right now.
 It's almost there, but not quite ready to accompany this piece.
 But I promise you, it's coming soon.
 I've put my time where my mouth is and am hard at work trying to write a case study that comes close to being as good as it should be.

-Update (01/10/2014): We just published a long, detailed case study for our work with Rattleback and GE's research group at Ohio State's Fisher College of Business, The National Center for the Middle Market.
+- We created a powerful marketing and benchmarking platform for middle market research with Rattleback and GE's research group at Ohio State's Fisher College of Business, The National Center for the Middle Market.

 I mentioned earlier that I'd seen something recently that inspired this new approach.
 A few weeks ago I stumbled upon the website for Teehan+Lax, a digital agency in Toronto that has truly made an art of the long-form case study.
 In fact, their site is mostly just a collection of long, detailed, interesting, inspiring — great — case studies.
 Like this one, and this one, and this one.
 You should read them.
 But be warned: in addition to making use of all of the elements I've discussed so far, they are beautiful.
 Really, really beautiful.
 So beautiful that you might be tempted to think that it's their design, not their content, that makes them great.
 You might even be thinking, Chris, after all of that hard talk about seduction, you send me here?!
 Well, I won't deny that the visual presentation of these case studies makes a powerful impression, and certainly helps readers focus their attention enough to stay the course over a long read.
 But it's the substance of these case studies that I want you to study.
 I wouldn't want you to conclude that this sort of content is impossible for you to do just as well, simply because you can't match Teehan+Lax's design.
 (So you know: I'm intending to publish our case studies using the same template we're using today, though I'd be lying if I said I wouldn't love to create something just as custom as they have.)